ZhouYou-NJU/WGDG_demo/README.md

 Please cite our paper if using the code in an academic publication. <br>

-For algorithmic details, please refer to our paper. <br>
+For algorithmic details, please refer to our paper: https://www.sciencedirect.com/science/article/pii/S0143816620300671?via%3Dihub <br>

 ## How to use
 The code is tested in MATLAB 2014b and 2018a (64bit) under the MS Windows 10 64bit version with